vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 ---
-title: "Secret to Modular, Deployable Architecture"
+title: "A Practical Guide to Architectural Quanta"
+subtitle: "The key to unlocking independent deployability and true microservice agility."
 slug: "architectural-quantum-modular-deployable-architecture"
 date: 2025-11-05T17:00:00+05:30
 draft: false